EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 WSFC behavior after executing the above commands:
 - After WSFC detects the other cluster node is isolated, WSFC waits 9999 seconds until it starts recovery action.
-- WSFC quarantines a cluster node that has been turned off unintentionally 9999 times in a hour.
+- WSFC quarantines a cluster node that has been turned off unintentionally 9999 times in an hour.

 Disabe the VM failover function:
 1. Open VM property in **Failover Cluster Manager**.